MarkusH/blog/content/Linux/2013-02-18__en__mirroring-gitolite.rst

 :tags: Bash, Git, Network, Server
 :author: Markus Holtermann
+:summary: A long time ago I wrote an article about how to install gitolite.
+   Yesterday an article popped up in my feed reader that shows a short script on how to mirroring gitolite servers.

 A long time ago I wrote an article about `how to install gitolite`_.
 Yesterday